IBYanLi/Haskell-Hangman/README.md

 # Haskell-Hangman
 Hangman game written in Haskell.
-Type start in terminal to begin.
+To run:
+1) Type "ghc hangman.hs" to compile the game into an executable
+2) Run it with "./hangman"